kyma-project/kyma/docs/README.md

 # What Is Kyma

 > [!WARNING]
 > This is the open-source documentation for the Kyma project.
-If you are a managed offering user of **SAP BTP, Kyma runtime**, see [Kyma's Modular Approach](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-s-modular-approach?version=Cloud) on SAP Help Portal.
+If you are a managed offering user of **SAP BTP, Kyma runtime**, see [Kyma Environment](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/468c2f3c3ca24c2c8497ef9f83154c44.html) on SAP Help Portal.

 Kyma is an opinionated set of Kubernetes-based modular building blocks, including all necessary capabilities to develop and run enterprise-grade cloud-native applications.
 It is the open path to the SAP ecosystem supporting business scenarios end-to-end.